 The LAP and the Other Bar worked together to provide a maximum level of service to all attorneys with substance abuse issues.
-During 2006, services of the Other Bar continued to be largely funded by the State Bar through a \$372,000 contract.
+During 2007, services of the Other Bar continued to be largely funded by the State Bar through a \$329,500 annual contract.
 The Other Bar's consultants provide peer consultation and are available to speak with attorneys seeking advice or assistance with substance abuse issues.
-Other Bar consultants also inform callers of the availability of LAP services.